superawesome-org/sa-mobile-sdk-android/docs/_docs/admob-integration.md

 ![image-title-here]({{ site.baseurl }}/assets/img/IMG_08_AdMob_6.png){:class="img-responsive"}

-Notice that the custom event class names required by AdMob are:
+Notice that the custom event class name and parameter should be following:
- - <strong>for Banner Ads:</strong>

- `tv.superawesome.plugins.publisher.admob.SAAdMobBannerCustomEvent`
+ - <strong>Class name</strong>

+ `tv.superawesome.plugins.publisher.admob.SAAdMobAdapter`
- - <strong>for Interstitial Ads:</strong>
+ - <strong>Parameter</strong>

- `tv.superawesome.plugins.publisher.admob.SAAdMobInterstitialCustomEvent`
- - <strong>for Rewarded Video Ads:</strong>

- `tv.superawesome.plugins.publisher.admob.SAAdMobVideoMediationAdapter`
+ `12345` -> This is the placement ID

 You should now have at least two different `Ad Sources`.